 Our conclusion on healthy ice cream alternatives

-Ultimately getting creative in the kitchen and making your ‘ice cream’ at home will always almost be the best, healthiest way to go when indulging in frozen treats.
+Ultimately, getting creative in the kitchen and making your ice cream alternative at home will almost always be the best, healthiest way to go when indulging in frozen treats.
 It allows you to choose ingredients to fit your unique healthy routine and diet needs.